pulumi/pulumi-hugo/themes/default/content/blog/aws-static-website-component/index.md

   web:
     type: "aws-static-website:index:Website"
     properties:
-      sitePath: "./public"
+      sitePath: "./my-website/build"
       withCDN: true
 outputs:
   websiteURL: ${web.websiteURL}
 ```

-All you have to do is add the line: **withCDN: true** and the component sets up the CDN instance for you.
+All you have to do is add the line `withCDN: true` and the component sets up the CDN instance for you.
 Again, run `pulumi up`, confirm that you want to proceed, and Pulumi deploys the website.
 Here’s an example of what you’ll see.

 ![hugo-example-complex](react-more-complex-preview.png)